AN602/interview-challenge-speil/README.md

 * Run `python server.py` in root folder
 * Run `npm run dev` in `ui`
 * Go to `http://localhost:5173` to access the application

+## Not covered topics for production readiness
+* API input validation on the backend
+* User input validation on the frontend
+* Queuing system for classification work
+* Usage of a proper web server to replace the Flask dev one
+* Either usage management of rate limiting to prevent DDOSing of the API